Risk Management Toolbox

 Expected Shortfall Backtesting

-Backtesting models for expected shortfall (ES) include conditional test, unconditional test, and quantile test.
+Backtesting models for expected shortfall (ES) include conditional test, unconditional test, quantile test and minimally biased test by Acerbi and Szekely, as well as conditional and unconditional tests by Du and Escanciano

 The MATLAB Computational Finance Suite is a set of 12 essential products that enables you to develop quantitative applications for risk management, investment management, econometrics, pricing and valuation, insurance, and algorithmic trading.